Here’s how to keep your iCloud account secure

 • Shift-Option-Command-R to install the macOS that was shipped with your Mac or the closest one still available

-Use CleanMyMac X privacy features
+Use CleanMyMac privacy features

-As we said earlier, CleanMyMac X can fix privacy issues and scan your Mac for malware.
+As we said earlier, CleanMyMac can fix privacy issues and scan your Mac for malware.
 But mainly, you’ll need to erase privacy details from browsers, including History, downloads, and even saved Wi-Fi connections.
 This tool is notarized by Apple and you can download a free version here.

 When you install and launch the app, click the Privacy tab.